vinckr/site/markdown/blog/misc.md

 _Last updated on 17.11.2022_

 A mixed collection of commands I had to look up at some point and collect here for future reference.
-Probably not useful for anyone else but me ;-).
+Most likely not useful for anyone else but me ;-).

 ## Mixed/UNIX